stintel/vallumd/README.md

 ------------

-Vallumd connects to an MQTT broker, reads messages containing IP addresses, and adds those IP addresses to an ipset.
+Vallumd connects to an MQTT broker, reads messages containing IP addresses, and adds or deletes those IP addresses to or from an ipset.
 Simple as that.

 This means it is not useful on its own, but it makes vallumd very flexible.
 You can decide for yourself what kind of iptables rule you want to reference